sagarsys/sagarsys.net/content/blog/05-optimizing-next-portfolio-performance.md

 ---
 title: "Optimizing My Portfolio's Performance Without Sacrificing the Cool Stuff"
-description: A story of debugging Lighthouse scores, taming Framer Motion, and learning that you CAN have smooth animations AND fast load times - with a little help from AI.
+description: A story of debugging Lighthouse scores, discovering that feature bloat was the real villain, and learning that performance optimization is really about managing the cost of features - with a plot twist ending.
 date: 2025-12-19
 author: Sagar Sawuck
 categories: